OAGi/Score/docs/test_cases/TestSuite25.md

 #### Test Assertion #25.1.17
 The developer can express a reusing BIE that reuses a BIE in WIP state and owned by a different developer.

+#### Test Assertion #25.1.18
+The developer won't remove a higher level reference to a reused BIE when removing a different reused BIE at lower level.

+#### Test Assertion #25.1.19
+Enable reusable global schema when a BIE references a reusable BIE within a nested reused BIE.
+The reused BIE can be expressed as its own global property and referenced within the nested BIE.

+#### Test Assertion #25.1.20
+Retain enabled properties, including their primitives, cardinality, and context defintions of a reused BIE when the developer disables its reuse.

 ### Test Step Pre-condition: